 The actual number of days a student must be in attendance in order to receive credit or a final grade will depend on whether the class is for a full semester or for a full year.

-Official Attendance-Taking Time
+Official Attendance-Taking Time (All Grade Levels)

 The district must submit attendance of its students to the TEA reflecting attendance at a specific time each day.
-Official attendance is taken every day at 10:00 AM.